In the time of xenophobia

-Once the man at check-in has captured my details and tagged my bag, he points me to counter where I needed to pay an additional $50 for my trip.
-He points with a smile on his face.
-I panic at not having that kind of money at hand after a festival that had already stripped my bank account to its skimpy under garments.
-I forget my breathe and try to explain my situation.
-“There is nothing I can do” he says.
+Once the agent at check-in has captured my details into his computer and tagged my bag, he pointed me to counter where I needed to pay an additional $50 for my trip.
+I panic at not having $50 after a weekend that emptied my bank account and my wallet to its skimpy undergarments.
+I gather myself and try to explain my situation.
+“There is nothing I can do,” he says and directs to me another counter.

-I rehash the same explanation at the counter he has directed me to.
+I rehash the same explanation.
 The bored-looking clerk behind a glass panel says “If you don’t have the money, you are not getting on that flight.”
-I curse Air Zimbabwe out loud and continue to curse them for the next few days for not telling me and other passengers about the additional fees put in place after their disagreement with the Civil Aviation Authority of Zimbabwe (CAAZ).
+I curse Air Zimbabwe out loud for not beforehand letting me and other passengers know about their disagreement with the Civil Aviation Authority of Zimbabwe (CAAZ), which resulted in the $50 fee.

-Realising the futility of my vitriol, I search the lobby for someone I might recognize.
+I search the lobby for someone I might recognize.
 Two poets from Botswana say that they too are cash strapped and hope that their South African Airways flight doesn’t carry this levy.
-I approach a Black woman in a striped black and white dress and sandals.
-I explain my situation, by now forgetting that my breathe smells like hades on garbage collection day.
-“Ask my husband, he is sitting there” she points to a stock man in a striped green white and khaki shirt sitting opposite a young man in track pants and a hoodie.
+I approach a Black woman in a striped black and white dress and sandals, and I explain my situation.
+She is Zimbabwean.
+“Ask my husband, he is sitting there,” she points to a man in a striped green shirt sitting opposite next to a young man in track pants and a hoodie.

-I don’t get a chance to finish my explanation before Mr. Maramwidze instructs his son to give me the $100 that he has, and tells me to bring back the change.
-I pay the departure fee with tears in my eyes and struggle to compose myself when I return to thank the him, his family and his country.
+I don’t get a chance to finish my explanation before Mr. Maramwidze instructs his son to give me $100 and tells me to bring back the change.
+I pay the departure fee with tears in my eyes and struggle to compose myself when I return to thank him, his family and his country.
 Later his Mrs. Maramwidze, who had been standing in a queue for him, brushes away my offer to send the money back to him.
-“Be kind to somebody else” she says, and walks out of the airport building.
+“Be kind to somebody else,” she says, and walks out of the airport building.

 Further Reading